Yue-Sai Kan: Humanitarian work and cultural ambassador

-Throughout her life, Kan has been deeply involved in charity.
-Her philanthropic initiatives include a donation of nearly $200,000 to the United Nations World Conference on Women in Beijing in 1995 when Yue-Sai Cosmetics was barely 3 years in operation, and a scholarship program set up in 1997 at the prestigious Peking University for outstanding female students.
-Over the years, Kan built schools and libraries in underprivileged regions of China.
-In 2002, UNICEF named her, alongside other international leaders and celebrities, as its first and only Global Chinese "Say Yes for Children" ambassador.
-By chairing one of China's biggest charitable organizations the Shanghai Soong Ching Ling Foundation's 2010 annual gala, Kan helped raise over $1.5 million to support 12 hospitals in remote regions of China.
+Kan's philanthropic initiatives include a donation of nearly $200,000 to the United Nations World Conference on Women in Beijing in 1995 and a scholarship program set up in 1997 at Peking University for outstanding female students.
+Kan also built schools and libraries in underprivileged regions of China.

+In 2002, UNICEF named her as its first and only Global Chinese "Say Yes for Children" ambassador.

+As chair of the Soong Ching-ling Foundation's 2010 annual gala, Kan helped raise over $1.5 million to support 12 hospitals in remote regions of China.
 To acknowledge her tremendous contribution, the Shanghai Soong Qing Ling Foundation sanctioned the establishment of the China Beauty Charity Fund (CBCF) and appointed Kan as Ambassador and Chairman.
 The CBCF with its sister entity in the US is dedicated to the betterment and advancement of women and children through education, health and cultural programs worldwide.

-Currently, Kan is a member of the Committee of 100 which is composed of outstanding Chinese Americans.
-She sits on the board of the Ellis Island Honors Society and Prince Albert of Monaco's Philanthropy Round Table.
+Kan is a member of the Committee of 100.
+She is a member of the board of the Ellis Island Honors Society and Prince Albert of Monaco's Philanthropy Round Table.
 She is a member of the Metropolitan Museum of Art's International Council.

-In early 2018, Kan became co-chair of China Institute in America, a century old non-profit organization dedicated to fostering a deeper understanding of China through programs in education, culture, art, and business.
+In early 2018, Kan became co-chair of China Institute in America, a non-profit organization dedicated to fostering a deeper understanding of China through programs in education, culture, art, and business.
 She shares the chairmanship with Chien Chung Pei, son of architect I. M. Pei.